 It tells me we’re foolishly putting ourselves in jeopardy.
 And for what?

-If you’re ready this because you’re engaged or may soon become a domestic partner, ask yourself these questions:
+If you’re reading this because you’re engaged or may soon become a domestic partner, ask yourself these questions:

 Do you think you’ll never get divorced?
 I, and most of my clients never dreamed we’d get divorced, but lo and behold, we’re divorced.
 And no, I didn’t have a prenup, which placed me at risk of financial harm and influenced the outcome in my case.